Browse courses to find something that interests you.

 In this course we will take you through the first steps of designing out problems through a framing methodology.
 You’ll learn how to:

 To help you develop design skills to solve complex professional problems, we'll work through examples and activities.
 You'll get the chance to:

 This course is for motivated professionals who are energised by innovation and are interested in learning about frame creation and its used in problem solving.

 Lucy holds a Bachelor of Fine Arts degree from UNSW College of Fine Arts and a Masters of Design from UTS.
-Lucy is a graphics and visual communications designer with a varied background that includes experience working in retail customer service and visual merchandising and the NSW public service.
-Her work at DOC spans consultancy on local government safety strategy, co-design facilitation with government agencies and other organisations, and managing DOC branding and communications.
-Lucy brings a wide range of design research skills to her work at DOC including stakeholder mapping,
+She is a graphics and visual communications designer with a varied background that includes experience working in retail customer service and visual merchandising and the NSW public service.

 visual communication and branding skills.

 Learn about modern slavery internationally and in Australia and the actions you can take to prevent it.

 This course will help you to understand the how, what and why of payment by outcomes.